-ON THIS PAGE: You will find information about how many people are diagnosed with a brain tumor each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with a brain tumor each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-About 4,300 children and teens will be diagnosed with a brain or central nervous system tumor this year.
-More than half of these are in children younger than 15.
-This section deals with adult brain tumors; learn about brain tumors in children .
+This number also includes more than 4,000 children and teens who will be diagnosed with a brain or central nervous system tumor this year.
+This rest of this guide deals with adult primary brain tumors.
+Learn about brain tumors in children .

 In addition to primary brain tumors, there are also secondary brain tumors or brain metastases.
-The most common cancers that spread to the brain are lung , breast , unknown primary , melanoma , kidney , nasopharynx and colon cancers.
-The rest of this section covers primary brain tumors only.
+This is when the tumor started somewhere else in the body and spread to the brain.
+The most common cancers that spread to the brain are bladder , breast , kidney , and lung cancers, leukemia, lymphoma, and melanoma .
+This guide covers primary adult brain tumors only.

 It is estimated that 16,050 adults (9,440 men and 6,610 women) will die from primary cancerous brain and CNS tumors this year.

 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
 The 5-year survival rate for people with brain or central nervous system cancer varies widely and depends on several factors, including the type of brain or spinal cord tumor.
 Talk with your doctor about what to expect with your diagnosis.